Join our Voter Protection Team !!!

 So what will you actually be doing?

-First, you’ll receive mandatory training on election procedure.
-On election day you’ll work at a polling place to help check voters in and answer logistical questions voters may have.
+First, you’ll receive training before the election at a mandatory training class conducted by the Shelby County Probate Office and the companies who supply election equipment.
+On election day, you’ll work at a polling place to help check voters in and answer logistical questions voters may have.
 You might also help out as a greeter, directing voters to the right tables and making sure that proper social distancing is being followed in the lines.
 At the end of the day, you might help out with ballot counting or processing.

 What are the requirements to be a Poll Worker?